javier-gs00/React-Less-Template/README.md

 Content is served from localhost:3000 by default

-In development, AJAX request made like fetch('/api/some/route') will be made to localhost:3001/api/some/route
+In development, request made to development server/api will be made to localhost:3001/api/